-If proper drainage is not maintained (allowing subgrade moisture content to change significantly) and / or if the pavement is underlain by utility trenches, resulting (a) potential vertical movements will be much greater than 2 to 3 times the anticipated vertical movements and (b) the subgrade strength may get lower.
+If proper drainage is not maintained (allowing subgrade moisture content to change significantly) and / or if the pavement is underlain by utility trenches, resulting (a) potential vertical movements will be much greater than 2 to 3 times the anticipated vertical movements and (b) the subgrade strength may be reduced significantly reduced.

 If the finish grade elevation is higher than the existing grade, compacted select fill should be used to raise the grade level.
-Any select fill should be placed and compacted as recommended under "Select Fill, Construction Guidelines Section" of this report.
+Any select fill should be placed and compacted as recommended under "Select Fill" in the "Construction Guidelines" section of this report.
 Each lift should be compacted and tested by InTEC to verify Compaction Compliance.